 Registering to vote

 Three elections will take place in Leicester in May 2015, and you need to be registered if you want to vote.
-The quickest way to do this is to register online.
+Please note, the deadline to register has now passed.
+If you haven't registered already, you will not be able to vote on 7th May.

 Who can register?